WHAT SECURITIES LAWYERS DO

 About Securities Lawyer Jason Pickholz

-Mr. Pickholz has handled many cases in the field of securities law, on both the whistleblower side and the defense side.
+Mr. Pickholz has represented clients in many cases in the field of securities law, on both the whistleblower side and the defense side, since 1995.

 For example, he is one of the first securities lawyers ever to win an SEC whistleblower award for a client.
 He is also the first securities lawyer to successfully convince the Securities and Exchange Commission to grant his client an SEC whistleblower award over an initial recommendation by its staff to deny any award.
 This was the first time in the history of the SEC Whistleblower Program that the Commission overruled an adverse Preliminary Determination by its Claims Review Staff (see official SEC Award here), and was named by Inside Counsel Magazine as one of the “Five milestones in the Dodd-Frank whistleblower reward program“.

-On the defense side, Mr. Pickholz was counsel in the first anti-money laundering case brought by FinCen and the NYSE together against an NYSE member firm, was counsel in the first disciplinary case brought by FINRA, and was counsel in two cases that Crain’s New York Business referred to as among the largest stock fraud cases of the early 21st century involving New York-based companies.
+Mr. Pickholz has represented a public company and its CEO in the SEC’s COVID-19 investigations; a company in an enforcement action brought by the CFTC involving cryptocurrency and binary options; a former United States Senator in connection with an investigation into a public pension fund; a senior executive officer in an SEC investigation of a billion dollar mutual fund family; and a leading specialist in the NYSE Floor Specialists cases.
+He was counsel in the first disciplinary case brought by FINRA; the first anti-money laundering case brought by FinCen and the NYSE together against an NYSE member firm; and in two cases that Crain’s New York Business referred to as among the largest stock fraud cases of the early 21st century involving New York-based companies.

-For additional examples of some of the cases that Mr. Pickholz has been involved in, please click on the “Our Cases & Results” link on the right side of this page or click here.
+For additional examples of some of the cases that Mr. Pickholz has been involved in, please click on the “Our Cases & Results” link on the right side of this page or click here and open the various tabs on the page.

 Mr. Pickholz is an author of the 2-volume book Securities Crimes, published by Thomson Reuters.